Ableton/maxdevtools/patch-code-standard/patch-code-standard.md

-# Ableton patch code standard for Max devices
+# Ableton Patch Code Standard for Max Devices

 The patch code standard that Ableton uses in the Max devices that come bundled with Live 12 and higher.